cmotc/android_porting_guidebook/README.md

 only option, the inclusion of these instructions is only so they may be used to implement a fully-free version when or wherever it is legal and possible.

+If you want to give some money to help with this project, you can do so via Bitcoin.

+12r5qD85GMSkBMj7KYDW3BDw89ZRCWWj5E